UPS Shipping Guide for WooCommerce Multi Vendor with Dokan

-As we had mentioned this earlier, Dokan is possibly one of the best multi-vendor plugins out there.
+As we had mentioned earlier, Dokan is possibly one of the best multi-vendor plugins out there.
 But what we didn’t mention is the list of features that make this plugin so special and popular among many store owners.
 To begin with, vendors can exercise a whole lot of flexibility with their products by managing themselves.
 Your vendors can categorize, define sale prices, offer coupons, and do a lot.

 Both you and your vendors can check out the information on the admin side.
-They can find out the total sales, new order, pending orders, completed orders, and many more.
+They can find out the total sales, new orders, pending orders, completed orders, and many more.
 The plugin represents this along with the charts and bars representation, which is very convenient.
 The plugin also comes with a built-in SEO feature that allows your vendors to create an online presence of their products.
-As you might know that the search engines detect keywords and the site with more keywords are usually placed higher in the search results.
+As you might know that search engines detect keywords and the site with more keywords is usually placed higher in the search results.

 How do these plugins work together?

 The WooCommerce UPS Shipping Plugin has been made compatible with the Dokan Multivendor plugin.
 Which means that the plugins operate together seamlessly.
 Below is the flow that shows how the two plugins work together.